manuelbrgr/wedding-rsvp/src/pages/faq/index.en.md

   - question: How do I get to the Tenuta Larnianone?
     answer: >
       Depending where you stay, you can come on foot, by car or by self-organized transportation.
 Since we have a limited parking opportunity (around 10 cars can fit), please try to carpool with somebody or organize outside transportation.
 Since there’s no Uber in Siena and Taxi service is not the most reliable, especially at late night hours, we strongly suggest you contact a service, for example Sartini Siena, to set up a drive both to and from the party.
-  - question: What’s the dress code?
-    answer: >
-      Knowing what to wear for the wedding is never easy so we defined the wedding dress code as Garden Party - think of something that is pretty but not too formal and at the same time location and event appropriate.
-The weather should be warm, so light and flowy summer dresses or jumpsuits for girls, and lighter coloured or linen suits for guys.
-Please don’t wear black, white/bright cream, or neon colors, if possible go for something inspired by Tuscan landscape or earthy colors (click for inspiration here).
-Also, bring something to put on in the evening as it might get chilly.
-Some terrain is uneven, so girls opt for block heels, wedges, sandals or flats, and guys, if you want, feel free to swap your formal dress shoes for loafers if that’s more comfortable. 😄
   - question: What about gifts?
     answer: >
       We're so grateful that you are traveling to Italy to celebrate with us.
 Your presence is the only present we need. 💝